Quick Facts: 2018-2019

 As a land-grant university, MSU has a long tradition of supporting basic and applied research and creative activity.
-The university’s overall research enterprise did $109.6 million in work for the fiscal year ending June 30, 2014.
-That includes $90.5 million in competitively won federal funds, as well as $1.6 million in gift funds for research.
-It also includes $15 million in state and $2.6 million in federal funding both largely for agricultural research through the Montana Agricultural Experiment Station.
+The university’s overall research enterprise did $126 million in work for the fiscal year ending June 30, 2018.
+That includes $101 million in competitively won federal, state and private funds, as well as $3.2 million in gift and state appropriated funds for research.
+It also includes $16 million in state and federal funding both largely for agricultural research through the Montana Agricultural Experiment Station.

-MSU currently (2013-14) holds 83 patents for innovations and processes developed through faculty research, with 53 additional patents pending, and has 255 license and option agreements with private firms, 77 of which are with Montana companies.
-Visit Research, Creativity & Technology Transfer online for more information about MSU's research programs.
+MSU currently (2017-18) holds 70 patents for innovations and processes developed through faculty research, with 50 additional patents pending, and has 264 license and option agreements 79 of which are with Montana companies.
+Visit Research and Economic Development online for more information about MSU's research programs.

 The Montana Agricultural Experiment Station was established at MSU by acts of the Legislature of Montana in 1893 under authorization provided by the Hatch Act of 1887.
 The research program encompasses several academic departments, service divisions, and laboratories located at MSU and seven research centers located around the state:

 - Northern Agricultural Research Center - Havre